 Westfalia Fruit UK has an open and positive relationship with HMRC which is maintained through regular communication by making appropriate disclosure of all related tax issues through submission of tax returns and in responding to information requests in a timely manner.

-All dealings with the HMRC will result in any non-compliance to be rectified in a co-operative and timely manner.
+Where any dealings with HMRC I result in any non-compliance, such non-compliance will be rectified in a co-operative and timely manner.